onPhone/onPhone/README.md

 # onPhone : A SC2 Zerg Bot

 An adaptive Zerg bot for StarCraft II that implements dynamic build orders and intelligent unit control.
+Test

 ## Features